 Many people going through abuse, feel alone.
 Others may not have a place to go due to financial resources.
-In either circumstances, you can request the Court for exclusive use and possession of the marital home.
+In either circumstance, you can request the Court for exclusive use and possession of the marital home.

 Don’t let money be the reason that keeps you in an abusive home or relationship.
 If you are a victim of domestic violence, you can request the court for exclusive use of the home while litigation (your case) is pending.